 In summary: Texas franchise tax can be quite involved.
 This is just a brief overview.
 For further details, please see our Texas LLC franchise tax page.

 7. Business Licenses and/or Permits

-State business license: Texas doesn’t have a statewide general business license.
+State business license: Texas doesn’t require any individual or business entity to get a statewide general business license to conduct business.
 While you will need to check with your local city/town, most cities in Texas also don’t have a general business license.
 Texas is following through with their business-friendly approach here.

-Sales tax permit: Your Texas LLC will need to register for sales tax if:
+Your LLC in Texas will need to register for sales tax if:

 - it sells or leases tangible personal property in the state

 You can get a sales tax permit for your LLC online via WebFile.
 There is no charge.

 The sales tax permit asks for a phone number.
 We recommend not using your actual cell or home number, because you’ll get a ton of annoying marketing calls.
 Check out Phone.com or Sonetel.
 You can get a pretty cheap phone number and use it as a “voicemail only” number.

 Your LLC can use a Resale Certificate (Form 01-339) to buy goods for the purpose of resale without paying sales tax.
 Form 01-339 can be downloaded from the Resale Certificate FAQ page.

 Local license or permit